nephtalir6155/apcsa-freedom-project/entries/entry03.md

 ##### 2/8/23

 ### Catch up
 So first off, if it wasn't stated before, I'll state it again.
 I am creating a game platformer game using the Python coding library PyGame.
 I am working on creating a shooter with weapon mechanics and all that sort of good stuff.
-Currently, the only thing that I've done so far was a creat a title screen menu (Which is totally not broken at all btw (: ).
+Currently, the only thing that I've done so far was a create a title screen menu

 ### How was it done?